naimulhq/DataStructuresAndAlgorithms/README.md

     * Extremely inefficient.
 O(n<sup>2</sup>) Time Complexity.
     * Performs more comparisons and swaps compared to other sorting algorithms.
 2. Merge Sort
+      * Complex compared to other algorithms and utilizes recursion
+      * Extremely efficient in terms of time complexity
+      * However, O(n) space complexity due to creating a new array that is sorted with length n which means additional memory is required.
 3. Insertion Sort
 4. Selection Sort
 5. Quick Sort